At Home After a Knee Replacement

 • Chills

-• Redness and heat
+• Redness, swelling, and heat

 • Increased pain at your surgical incision